Szwochm/Problems/Portable-Progamming-Enviroment.md

 ### Is there docker container support for the IDEs specified?

 No answer yet.

+### Can I run this on school computers?
+Docker on Windows needs virtualization.
+Not sure if the school computers have docker running.

 ## Prototype - Lets try it with the most supported IDE, see how its goes.